thodan/sixd_toolkit/doc/sixdb_challenge_2017.md

 We encourage the participants to provide more estimates per file.
-This will allow us to evaluate 1) top-N recall (i.e. Is there a correct estimate among the N with the highest score?), and 2) 6D localization of multiple instances of a single object, which is one of the tasks we are considering for a future editions of the benchmark.
+This will allow us to evaluate 1) top-N recall (i.e. Is there a correct estimate among the N with the highest score?), and 2) 6D localization of multiple instances of a single object, which is one of the tasks we are considering for future editions of the benchmark.

 All test images are used for the evaluation, even those with multiple instances of the object of interest.
 The list of objects that are present in an image can